Trails & Maps

 All trails begin and end at the lodge.

 Please do not snowshoe on the ski trails, except were they intersect with the snowshoe trails.
-All the trails are marked with fluorescent green flagging tape.
+Gold Dust, Quicksilver and Bonanza are marked with fluorescent pink flagging tape.
+Claim Jump is currently an out-and-back to the lake, following pink flagging tape down the north side of the trail to the lake.
+A loop is not recommended and is poorly signed.

 A group(s) leaves the Lodge every Tuesday morning and snowshoes one of the marked trails.